tj1432423/Path_Search_Algorithm/README.md

 # A_Star

-Created by Daike Kang for the practice of A* and Hybrid A* algorithm.
+Created by Daike Kang for the practice of graph search algorithm.

 It is still under continuous improvement.